-Ferriss’ admiration is hardly uncommon.
-Regarded as a hero and an inspiration, not only by many of his contemporaries but also by many of the smartest scientists alive today, few people have made an impression on generations of curious intellectuals like the brilliant American theoretical physicist, Richard Feynman (1918-1988).
-Along with Carl Sagan, he is widely regarded as one of the best science communicators of the 20th century.
+Richard Feynman (1918-1988) is regarded as a hero and an inspiration, not only by many of his contemporaries but also by many of the smartest scientists alive today.
+Few people have made an impression on generations of curious intellectuals like the brilliant American theoretical physicist.
+Along with Carl Sagan, Feynman is widely regarded as one of the best science communicators of the 20th century.

 During the period that most of us were still struggling with Pythagoras’s theorem, the 15-year-old Feynman taught himself trigonometry, advanced algebra, and both differential and integral calculus.
 At 21, he obtained the highest scores ever recorded on the math/physics portions of the Princeton admission exams, while scoring poorly in (you guessed it) the English portion.

-The list below is by no means a comprehensive summary.
-I have tried to capture the essence of Feynman’s world-view in statements that bear out recurring or underlying “first principles” that seem to permeate his work, and thus presumably, underlie his thinking.
+In the list below, I have tried to capture the essence of Feynman’s world-view in statements that bear out recurring or underlying “first principles” that seem to permeate his work, and thus presumably, underlie his thinking.
 Many of these principles have been hugely influential in my own life.
 In fact, I am not able to bring to mind another scientist with a more incisive package of points for thinking clearly and rationally about the world.
 If you know of one, please let me know.

 The Feynman Principles